jharris711/soundcloud_preview_bot/README.md

 # soundcloud_preview_bot
 Python 3 based SoundCloud Play Bot

-Requires the geckodriver to be placed in the root dir to be able to work.
+Requires the geckodriver to be placed in the root dir with scraper.py to be able to work.
 [Download Gecko Driver Here](https://github.com/mozilla/geckodriver/releases)

 Run with: